AbisoyeAkinloye/ROS-100-Days-Coding-Challenge/Week 1/doc/classes.md

 ### Destructors

 They are special methods that are called when an object dies.
-They are needed when the objects needs to release some dynamic memory, or for some kind of clean up.
+They are needed when the objects needs to release some dynamic memory, or for some kind of clean up. `destructor = ~constructor` You can create dynamic memory in the constructor and release it in the destructor.

+when are destructor called:
+* When an object is passed by value to a function
+* When a local object is returned from a function (for some compiliers)
+* When a local stack object goes out of scope (dies)
+* When a heap object is released with `delete`

+**NOTE:** Destructor will always don't have parameters.